Local Infrastructure Contributions

-VPAs cannot be entered into unless public notice has been given and an explanatory note is made available for at least 28 days.
+Voluntary planning agreements cannot be entered into without public notice — an explanatory note must be made available for at least 28 days.

 Voluntary Planning Agreement register

-VPAs currently on exhibition, finalising, executed or concluded that apply to land within the Local Government Area are available to view on the links below.
+Agreements which are currently on exhibition, finalised, executed or concluded are available to view below.

 103A Richardson Road, Raymond Terrace Planning Agreement (21 April 2016)